-We have been issuing guaranteed minimum withdrawal benefit ("GMWB") products since 2008.
-In our reserve calculations, we make assumptions for policyholder behavior as it relates to GMWB utilization.
+We have minimal experience to date on policyholder behavior for our GMWB products that we began issuing in 2008.
 If emerging experience deviates from our assumptions on GMWB utilization, it could have a significant effect on our reserve levels and related results of operations.
-Based on experience of GMWB utilization, which continues to emerge, we updated our GMWB utilization assumption during 2022, with a favorable impact on reserves.
+Based on experience on GMWB utilization, which continues to emerge, we updated our GMWB utilization assumption during 2019, with a favorable impact on reserves.
 We will continue to monitor the GMWB utilization assumption and update our best estimate as applicable.